Skip to Main Content

 What are Irregular Heart Rhythms?

-The heart is controlled by an electrical conduction system which controls the heart rate.
+The heart is controlled by an electrical conduction system, which controls the heart rate.
 This conduction system generates impulses, or waves, which flow through the muscles of the heart.
 A healthy heart muscle then contracts and pumps blood through the arteries and out into the body.

 Irregular heart rhythm, or cardiac arrhythmia, is important to take note of but is not always a serious condition.
 An irregular heartbeat occurs from time to time when a cat is under stress, nervous, or scared.
 Some breeds, like Persians, Maine Coon cats, and Himalayans, tend to be more prone to irregular heart rhythms than others.